Coincidences of homological densities, predicted by arithmetic: Introduction

 In particular, this only depends on the product $mn$ and on $\chi(X)$. \item For $X$ a connected, smooth complex-algebraic variety, the limit

 exists in the adic topology on $\Z[[u,v]]$, and depends only on the product $mn$, the mixed Hodge structure on $H^*(X;\Q)$, and $\dim X$. \end{enumerate} \end{theorem}

 Theorem \ref{theorem:second} avoids the assumptions of Theorem \ref{theorem:main} because the Euler characteristic and the Hodge--Deligne polynomial do not distinguish between the $E_2$ and $E_\infty$-pages in a spectral sequence.
 It would be interesting to extract appropriate ``correction terms'' from the differentials so that the (corrected) limiting homological densities coincide in general.
+Getzler \cite{Getzler} has given generating function formulas for the Hodge--Deligne polynomials of ordered configuration spaces, and as a corollary one has that the limit \eqref{E:HDlimit} in the case $m=1$ is as predicted by the analogy with arithmetic.
+The second part of Theorem \ref{theorem:second} would also follow from an analogous statement in the Grothendieck ring of varieties.
+We conjecture the limit \eqref{E:HDlimit} lifted to the Grothendieck ring of varieties is $\zeta_X([\A^1]^{-mn})^{-1}$, where $\zeta_X$ is Kapranov's motivic zeta function.
+The $m=1$ case of this conjecture, as well as similar results for other generalizations of configuration spaces is proven in \cite[Theorem 1.30]{VakilWood}.

-\para{How arithmetic predicts Theorem~\ref{theorem:main}} We found the statement of Theorem~\ref{theorem:main} by analogy with density results in arithmetic.
+\para{How arithmetic predicts the coincidences in Theorem~\ref{theorem:main}} We originally conjectured the coincidences of Theorem~\ref{theorem:main} by analogy with density results in arithmetic.
 As a simple example, consider the following heuristic for the density of the set of square-free integers among the set of all integers:

 where $\zeta(s):=\sum_{n=1}^\infty\frac{1}{n^s}$ is the Riemann zeta function.
 A heuristic for the density of pairs of relatively prime integers among all pairs of integers is given by:

 Both heuristics above are accurate: it has been known since the 1800s \cite{Gegenbauer, Mertens} that each density is indeed $\zeta(2)^{-1}$.
 This is a well-known coincidence.
 Note that in the two limits we divide by $d$ and $d^2$, respectively, corresponding to the cardinality of the ``background spaces'' $[1,d]$ and $[1,d]^2$.